puffsun/puffsun.github.io_retire/source/_posts/2014-01-25-threading-with-monitor-in-ruby.markdown

 categories: Ruby
 ---

 Write multi-threaded program is pretty straightforward in Ruby, there's a Thread class that help to achieve parallelism code.
-If you didn't know thread or don't know how to write multi-threaded code in Ruby, I encourage you stop reading this blog post, move to this brilliant tutorial in [Ruby Multithreading](http://www.tutorialspoint.com/ruby/ruby_multithreading.htm) to learn the basics of the Thread in Ruby.
+If you didn't know thread or don't know how to write multi-threaded code in Ruby, I encourage you stop reading this blog post, move to this brilliant tutorial [Ruby Multithreading](http://www.tutorialspoint.com/ruby/ruby_multithreading.htm) to learn the basics of the Thread in Ruby.

-Well, this blog post will show you how to make your life easy as a Ruby developer when you faced with multi-threading -- the MonitorMixin library, it's one of my favourite libraries.
+Well, this blog post will show you how to make your life easier as a Ruby developer when you faced with multi-threading -- the MonitorMixin library, it's one of my favourite libraries.
 It make the task of writing complex synchronisation logic easy which is hard to write using a simple exclusive locking mechanism.
 MonitorMixin lets you write a nested lock, so you can use it as a more convenient version of plain old Mutex.

 Let's see an example with deadlock, then we resolve it with MonitorMixin library.
 <!--more-->